lwilletts/fyre/README.md

 Contributors for specific scripts are listed in the files where they have inputted ideas or code.
 Many thanks to the original wmutils authors: dcat & z3bra

-## Shameless Plug

-If you want to contact me about anything, my website can be found [here](https://fyrious.ninja) and I can also be found on the Freenode IRC under the nick 'Wildefyr' where I am often found in #crux and #6c37.
-If you're feeling particularly kind of heart, star this repository and/or follow me.